Probabilistic Gathering Of Agents With Simple Sensors: Introduction

-Extensive experimental results with this process shows that probabilistic gathering to a small region occurs in time proportional to the number of agents.
-We can not prove this result yet.

 The second gathering algorithm we discuss is a continuous version of this process.
-Here we assume that the sensing is continuously done, and the forward motion of agents during each unit time-interval is continuously controlled by the absence of agents in the sensing area behind.
+Here we assume that the sensing is continuously done, and the forward motion of agents during each unit time-interval is continuously conditioned on the absence of agents in the sensing area behind them.
 As we shall see, in this case we also need to assume a blind-zone for the backwards sensing, in order to avoid dead-lock situations preventing gathering.
-Under these assumptions we can prove gathering in finite expected time.
+Under these new assumptions we can prove gathering in finite expected time, and obtain a bound on the gathering time dependent on the number of agents, the initial spread of the group, and the size of the blind-zone in sensing.

+Extensive experiments are performed for both gathering algorithms.
+Results not only confirm our theory but also provide further empirical insight into the behaviour of the swarms.
+The code has been made public\footnote{\url{https://github.com/Tommoo/SwarmGatheringHalfPlanes}}.